shambhavi0608/QuickFactChecker/Readme.md

 2. The app will provide predictions on whether a news article is real or fake based on the input.

 ## 🛠️ Model Training
+To retrain or experiment with the models, run the provided Jupyter notebooks.
+Ensure your virtual environment is activated and all dependencies are installed.
 ### Naive Bayes
 Run the notebook:
  ```bash